Campus Facilities and Resources

 A mix of high-end Windows and Apple/Mac computers are located in labs in the Academic Center (B201, B301, C203, A3 and A5).
 The Lynn Science Building has a 32 seat Windows based computer lab.
 A Digital Media lab is located in the Communications Building and has high-end Apple/Mac computers, primarily running video editing software.
 More information on software in the labs is available under “Computer Labs” on the ITS home page.

 PC compatible labs are using the Windows operating system.
 Students are urged to save to their network accounts where nightly backups are performed, USB memory drive, or Office 365 OneDrive account (portal.office.com).
 Several major software packages are available for student use including the campus standard Microsoft Office (Word, Excel, Access, and PowerPoint), SPSS, Mathematica, ESRI GIS software, the Adobe Cloud Suite and a variety of others.
 Black and white and color printing, scanning, and copying are available from all labs through a credit of $50 per semester ($100/year).
-Information Technology Services provides student consultants for over 100 hours each week at the IT Help location on the second floor of the Academic Center.
-The ITS second floor help can be reached at #4388.
-The ITS main Help can be reached at #4150 during normal business hours (8:00 – 4:30 M-F).
+Information Technology Services provides student consultants for over 100 hours each week at the IT Service Center located on the first floor of Snowden Library.
+The IT Service Center can be reached at 570-321-4150 M-F 8 a.m. - 7 p.m., Sat., and Sun.
+1-5 p.m.

 Residence Hall Internet Access, Administrative Information & Other Resources

 Access to Internet resources is available to all students at Lycoming from the labs and from their rooms in the residence halls which includes wired and wireless access.
 Prior to Freshman Orientation, students are given a username and password that provides access to email, the myLyco portal, Office 365, and WebAdvisor.
 Moodle is the official course management program that is also used as an eReserve system in cooperation with the Snowden Library.